taichi-dev/quantaichi/gol/README.md

 ### Note

-The pattern file for this demo contains 20B cells in Run-Length Encoding format.
-We use a naive serial parsing method to parse the pattern file so it may take tens of minutes to finish the pattern loading.
+1. The pattern file for this demo contains 20B cells in Run-Length Encoding format.
+We use a naive serial parsing method to parse the pattern file so it may take one hour to finish the pattern loading.

+2. Before offloading the pattern to GPU and running Taichi kernels, we first store it into a large Numpy array which will require approximately 19GB of host memory, so please make sure your workstation/server has enough memory.

+3. This demo requires a minimal of 7GB of device memory, so please make sure your GPU meets this requirement.

 ### Results